School of Information Sciences (University of Illinois Urbana-Champaign): Facilities

 The school is located on the corner of Fifth and Daniel Streets in Champaign, Illinois.
 It is situated next to the Department of Speech and Hearing Science and across the street from the Department of Psychology.
 The building was formerly the location of the Acacia and still has functional showers for both men and women along with three kitchens.
 Other areas, such as the second floor lounge and the doctoral student area, serve as study spots for students.
 Wireless Internet access is also available in all public areas, and technology support is provided by the department's Help Desk on the second floor.
 The Help Desk is staffed by current iSchool master's students.
 In 2021, the school expanded into new spaces on the fourth and fifth floors of the Hub Champaign Daniel building located on the corner of Sixth and Daniel Streets in Champaign.

 The school is in close proximity to many campus libraries.
 The University of Illinois Urbana–Champaign, one of three campuses of the University of Illinois system, has over 40 libraries; their combined holdings are among the largest in the United States and the world.
-One such library, The Center for Children's Books, which houses more than 16,000 youth trade books, is located on the bottom floor of the iSchool building on Fifth and Daniel Streets.
+One such library, The Center for Children's Books, which houses more than 16,000 youth trade books, is located in the iSchool building.

 Curriculum

 Undergraduate Programs

 Bachelor of Science in Information Sciences (BSIS) prepares students to use information and data to understand human perspectives, social context, and policy implications.
 Students focus on designing information systems and services; organizing and evaluating information for diverse users; and interpreting data for use in real-world situations.

 Bachelor of Science in Information Sciences + Data Science (BSIS+DS) is an interdisciplinary curriculum that combines information sciences, statistics, computer science, and math.
 The program prepares students to collect, organize, analyze, and store data in ways that help organizations manage processes and make decisions.
 The BSIS+DS is part of a campus-wide partnership to provide interdisciplinary education in data science.
-It consists of a collaboration between the iSchool, Gies College of Business, and College of Liberal Arts and Sciences.
+The core program consists of a collaboration between the iSchool, Grainger College of Engineering, and College of Liberal Arts and Sciences.